-The Regulation excludes certain contracts from the application of the Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
-1.1).
+The Regulation excludes certain contracts from the application of Regulation 91-507 respecting Trade Repositories and Derivatives Data Reporting (chapter I-14.01, r.
+1.1) ("Regulation 91-507"), Regulation 94-101 respecting Mandatory Central Counterparty Clearing of Derivatives (indicate here the reference) ("Regulation 94-101") and Regulation 94-102 respecting Derivatives: Customer Clearing and Protection of Customer Collateral and Positions (indicate here the reference) ("Regulation 94-102").
 The following exclusions are in addition to those already provided in section 6 of the Act, including an investment contract as defined in the second paragraph of section 1 of the Securities Act (chapter V-1.1) or an option or other non-traded derivative whose value is derived from, referenced to or based on the value or market price of a security, granted as compensation or as payment for a good or service.